Kiffhost/exalted-scripture-understanding/Charms/Infernal/Awareness/Come Out and Play.md

 When the Infernal succeeds on an Awareness roll opposing the Stealth of an enemy within short range, she unleashes ribbons of crimson wind against him.
 This is a one-time environmental hazard with difficulty 5, Damage 4A.
 If he’s damaged by the hazard, he must make a (Dexterity + Stealth) roll to maintain his concealment.
 Otherwise, the scouring winds leave him exposed, breaking his concealment.
 ## Special activation rules
-This Charm’s duration can be extended as per the Awareness Excellency.
+This Charm’s duration can be extended as per the [[Infernal Awareness vs. Multiple Foes|Awareness Excellency]].
 ### Keys
 #### Eager Demon-Wind Advance
 The Infernal can also reflexively move into close range with her target.